 Sometimes students cannot comprehend important concepts without visuals.
 It’s important to implement visuals at the right time.
 Before you start teaching or before you start reading, show some pictures of the main idea to the class.
 Previewing the information visually guides them throughout the lesson so that, at a minimum, they have an idea of what is being discussed and, at best, they are confident about what is being taught.

 While teaching, use an anchor chart, a projector, or an Elmo (or whatever you have available to you) to write notes and show images.
 Even something as simple as reading directions under an Elmo while guiding your finger underneath each word is extremely useful for ELLs.
 Think of being lost at an amusement park or in an airport.
 What is the first thing you do to get oriented?
 You look around.
 You look for people, maps, and signs to guide you.
 That’s exactly what your ELL students need throughout your lesson and throughout the school year.
-Without visuals they don’t get that sense of relief when finding their friends or family after being lost.
-However, if you have the right visual aids in place, accompanied with patience and compassion, they won’t reach a sense of panic while in your classroom.
+Without visuals, they don’t get that sense of relief when finding their friends or family after being lost.
+However, if you have the right visual aids in place, accompanied by patience and compassion, they won’t reach a sense of panic while in your classroom.

 Visuals Are Important for Decoding

 Let’s talk about reading aloud and guided reading with ELL students.
 In order for ELL students to make sound-symbol relationships, they need to hear and see text while reading.
 Do this with all ages (K to adult).
-If possible, read slowly or change the speed of the audio book to suit the student’s needs.
+If possible, read slowly or change the speed of the audiobook to suit the student’s needs.

-Younger students will learn phonics and spelling.
-Older students will see language patterns and grasp grammar.
+- Older Students: Will see language patterns and grasp grammar.
 You can make their reading time intentional by having them circle specific words or grammar points.

-If you have newcomer ELL students in your class, then I suggest having them do something different during read aloud time because that will be well beyond their zone of proximal development.
+If you have newcomer ELL students in your class, then I suggest having them do something different during read-aloud time because that will be well beyond their zone of proximal development.
 It would be a better use of their time to practice vocabulary and main ideas in a quiet space.
-If your student is allowed to sit in the hallway, go to the library, or work with an aid during read aloud, then I highly suggest doing that.
+If your student is allowed to sit in the hallway, go to the library, or work with an aid during read-aloud, then I highly suggest doing that.

 Additional Teaching Strategies in English